wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

   * **Intra-Process**: Communication between nodes within the same process.
   * **Inter-Process**: Communication between nodes in different processes on the same host.
   * **Inter-Host**: Communication between nodes on different hosts.

+NOTE FROM PS: Just to be clear; these words encapsulated with ** ** - are these actually script keywords, or just general concepts, or both in some cases?
+I'm not certain if we are describing how the system works conceptually, or whether these are script keywords?
+NOTE FROM WP: These are concepts, not keywords.
+We should rewrite this to make it clear.
+NOTE FROM PS: Suggestion: If these are keywords, 'Intra-Process' and 'Inter-Process' are incredibly similar - this could be a place where the user could introduce bugs into their design with a very trivial typo that would be difficult to spot... suggest 'Process' and 'Intra-Process' instead...
+NOTE FROM WP: Not keywords, but language could be improved for clarity.

 Queues
 ^^^^^^